langmead-lab/vargas/doc/align.md

 where `<tag>` can be `ID` or some auxiliary tag in the SAM Read Group line.
 RG's with `<val>` in the `<tag>` field will be aligned to `<subgraph>`.
 Reads that are not associated with a read group are assigned to `VAUGRP`.

+Using a SAM input where an alignment is already defined will enable the reporting of the `cf` and `ts` flags.

 ## Assess

 If a SAM read file is provided, `-s` can attempt to match a previous scoring function.
-Currently Bowtie2 and BWA MEM are supported.
-This also enables a few ancillary behaviors:

-- If multiple positions are tied, the one closest to the previous alignment will be reported.
+Currently Bowtie2, HISAT2, and BWA MEM are supported.
+If multiple positions are tied, the one closest to the previous alignment in a SAM file will be reported.
-- `cf` and `ts` will report, as described below.
-- `-c` controls the tolerance for deciding what is "correct"

 ## Output

 Alignments are written as SAM files.
 Alignments are not written as primary alignments, but as aux tags.
-Note CIGAR alignments are not provided, just positions.
+Note CIGAR alignments are not provided.

 - `mp` Maximum scoring position.
 - `sp` Second best scoring position.